-3.2.15 Current use of a prohibited medication.
-The following medications or non-drug therapies are prohibited (Please refer to Appendix F for complete list):
+3.2.16 Current use of a prohibited medication.
+The following medications or non-drug therapies are prohibited

 - Other anti-cancer therapy while on study treatment. (note: megestrol [Megace] if used as an appetite stimulant is allowed). - Concurrent treatment with bisphosphonates is permitted; however, treatment must be initiated prior to the first dose of study therapy.
-Prophylactic use of bisphosphonates in patients without bone disease is not permitted, except for the treatment of osteoporosis. - Because the composition, PK, and metabolism of many herbal supplements are unknown, the concurrent use of all herbal supplements is prohibited during the study (including, but not limited to, St. John's wort, kava, ephedra [ma huang], ginkgo biloba, dehydroepiandrosterone [DHEA], yohimbe, saw palmetto, or ginseng).

-Current use of a prohibited medication.
-Patients receiving any medications or substances that are strong inhibitors or inducers of CYP3A or CYP2C8 are ineligible.
+Prophylactic use of bisphosphonates in patients without bone disease is not permitted, except for the treatment of osteoporosis.

+- Because the composition, PK, and metabolism of many herbal supplements are unknown, the concurrent use of all herbal supplements is prohibited during the study (including, but not limited to, St. John's wort, kava, ephedra [ma huang], ginkgo biloba, dehydroepiandrosterone [DHEA], yohimbe, saw palmetto, or ginseng). - Patients receiving any medications or substances that are strong inhibitors or inducers of CYP3A or CYP2C8 are ineligible.
 Current use of, or intended ongoing treatment with: herbal remedies (e.g., St. John's wort), or strong inhibitors or inducers of P-glycoprotein (Pgp) or breast cancer resistance protein 1 (Bcrp1) should also be excluded.
 Below are a few examples of the agents.

-PROHIBITED - strong inducers of CYP3A or CYP2C8, since concentrations of dabrafenib may be decreased Class/Therapeutic Area Drugs/Agents Antibiotics Rifamycin class agents (e.g., rifampin, rifabutin, rifapentine), Anticonvulsant Carbamazepine, oxcarbazepine phenobarbital, phenytoin, s-mephentyoin Miscellaneous bosentan, St. John's wort

-PROHIBITED - Strong inhibitors of CYP3A, or CYP2C8 since concentrations of dabrafenib may be increased Class/Therapeutic Area Drugs/Agents Antibiotics Clarithromycin, telithromycin, troleandomycin Antidepressant Nefazodone Antifungals Itraconazole, ketoconazole, posaconazole, voriconazole Hyperlipidemia Gemfibrozil Antiretroviral ritonavir, saquinavir, atazanavir Miscellaneous Conivaptan
+PROHIBITED - strong inducers of CYP3A or CYP2C8, since concentrations of dabrafenib may be decreased Class/Therapeutic Area Drugs/Agents Antibiotics Rifamycin class agents (e.g., rifampin, rifabutin, rifapentine), Anticonvulsant Carbamazepine, oxcarbazepine phenobarbital, phenytoin, s-mephénytoïn Miscellaneous bosentan, St. John's wort PROHIBITED - Strong inhibitors of CYP3A, or CYP2C8 since concentrations of dabrafenib may be increased Class/Therapeutic Area Drugs/Agents Antibiotics Clarithromycin, telithromycin, troleandomycin Antidepressant Nefazodone Antifungals Itraconazole, ketoconazole, posaconazole, voriconazole, fluconazole Hyperlipidemia Gemfibrozil Antiretroviral ritonavir, saquinavir, atazanavir Miscellaneous Conivaptan

 Because the lists of these agents are constantly changing, it is important to regularly consult a frequently-updated list such as <http://medicine.iupui.edu/clinpharm/ddis/main-table/>; medical reference texts such as the Physicians' Desk Reference may also provide this information.

 As part of the enrollment/informed consent procedures, the patient will be counseled on the risk of interactions with other agents, and what to do if new medications need to be prescribed or if the patient is considering a new over-the-counter medicine or herbal product.
-Appendix C is a patient information sheet that can be used for this specific protocol and presented to the patient.